Employee Story Strategy Template 👈

 After aligning with company goals plan-out specific campaigns and when you will run them, and for how long.
 Some may be promoted to all employees, others to specific audiences.
 For example, if you expect a hiring surge for creative accountants January start collecting stories from creative accountants in September ahead of tax season!

-- Task: Build out your calendar and share it with key stakeholders who will benefit most.
+- Action: Build out your calendar and share it with key stakeholders who will benefit most.
 When ready, consider publicizing your calendar for employees to see.
 Helps build excitement.

 12 Awesome Recurring Campaign Ideas